felixongom/router/README.md

   The included `composer.json` will also install `php-code-coverage` which allows one to generate a __Code Coverage Report__.
 Run `phpunit --coverage-html ./tests-report` (XDebug required), a report will be placed into the `tests-report` subfolder.

-## Acknowledgements

-`ongom/router` is inspired upon [Klein](https://github.com/chriso/klein.php), [Ham](https://github.com/radiosilence/Ham), and [JREAM/route](https://bitbucket.org/JREAM/route) .
-Whilst Klein provides lots of features it is not object oriented.
-Whilst Ham is Object Oriented, it's bad at _separation of concerns_ as it also provides templating within the routing class.
-Whilst JREAM/route is a good starting point it is limited in what it does (only GET routes for example).

-## License

-`ongom/router` is released under the MIT public license.
-See the enclosed `LICENSE` for details.